abbreviatedman/spellbound/data/quotes.md

 378
 00:19:14,985 --> 00:19:18,021
-Yeah, he's extra broody, but...
+Yeah, he's extra broody, but…

 379
 00:19:18,055 --> 00:19:19,355